mariadb-corporation/mdbci/scripts/docker_registry/readme.md

 The registry is deployed using Docker Compose.
 See the `docker-compose.yaml` for more information.

+You must provide the secret for the Registry to operate.
+You must put in into the `.env` file.
+Please copy the `env-template` into `.env` file and fill it with secrets.

 In order to deploy the service please configure authentication and use the following commands to deploy the registry:

 ```